Error code

 A one-off OC after oversudsing may clear with correct detergent use, but repeated OC should be treated as a fill or water level control fault.

-Call an engineer if OC or 0C returns after safe checks, the washer keeps filling, water appears on the floor, or the drain hose and detergent use look normal.
+Call an engineer if OC or 0C returns after safe checks, the washer keeps filling, the drum still looks too full, water appears on the floor, or the drain hose and detergent use look normal.

 Safety warning